 Art by Brighton Beach

-And I’ve met someone who lives and works by the beach, chasing their passion and turning it into beautiful art.
+And I’ve met someone who lives and works by the beach in beautiful Brighton, chasing their passion and turning it into beautiful art.
 Now if that doesn’t sound like the dream?
 I wanted to look behind the façade and stepped into a little shop full of wonders.

 Just a few minutes west of the famous Brighton Pier, you can find a row of quaint shops side by side, nestled underneath the many arches of the old brick and mortar promenade.
 Among these, Studio 229 stood out to me in particular, its display of intricate prints in bright colours catching my attention.